Medical Device Cleaning Process Explained

 Why Medical Device Cleaning Is Not Simple

-Contamination Risks During Cleaning
+Contamination Risks During and After Cleaning

 Even after cleaning, contamination can still occur.
 Humans naturally shed particles.
-Clothing, surfaces, and even air can introduce dust or debris.
+Clothing, surfaces, and air can all introduce dust or debris.
+That is why some cleaning processes take place in controlled environments such as clean rooms, though even there, every interaction introduces potential risk.

 Cleaning vs Sterilization